thecodingmachine/symfony-vuejs/HOUSEKEEPING.md

 * [Back to README](README.md)

 As the team (tech) leader, this documentation will help you to keep everything up-to-date.
-Please read it carefully.
+Please read it carefully, as those actions will ensure your project is still relevant year after year.
+The sooner the better!

 ## Docker and Docker compose